 1. Overview

-Taken from a distance, "with a considerable space, showing the images with a general view" (LP Đuco Book, page 18) Panoramic size is often used to photograph landscapes, architecture, factories, farming, rallies, marches, meetings with large numbers of participants.
+Taken from a distance, "with a considerable space, showing the images in a general view" (LP Duco Book, page 18) Panoramic size is often used to photograph landscapes, architecture, factories, farming, rallies, marches, meetings with large numbers of participants.
 Panoramic can still be done at close range with a short focal length lens with a wide angle.
 Besides the overall view and spatial feeling conveyed to the viewer, panoramic has the limitation that the scene lacks clarity and cannot convey specific details in it, which are sometimes very important and interesting.

 3. Close-up:

 Another way to call it is close-up.
 The camera position is closer to the subject, limiting the space and making the subject image size larger, creating a close-up.
-The concept of close-up in photography seems to have an advantage in portrait photography when the character's mood and personality are exploited by the photographer on the subject's face.
+The concept of close-up in photography seems to have an advantage with portrait photography when the character's mood and personality are exploited by the photographer on the subject's face.

 Excerpt from the work "Structure and space of photographic frames" - Author Pham Thanh Ha"